In a Land Far, Far Away

 The weeklong trip culminating with the wedding itself couldn’t have been more idyllic—an everyone-on-board, hiking-in-the-rain, literally torch-lit (Tyler made his own torches on a whim the day before the ceremony) affair.

 And the couple wanted to keep the fires going.
 So how to commemorate an unforgettable trip?
 As wedding photographers who travel frequently, they knew that so often photos tell a big part of the story, but really wanted to dial in on the whole experience.
-Tyler and Sarah created a gallery wall including wedding photos, art prints, and objects both from the wedding and pieces that exhibited the essence of the place—items that evoked their feelings and memories.
+Tyler and Sarah created a custom gallery wall (with the help of our designers) including wedding photos, art prints, and objects both from the wedding and pieces that exhibited the essence of the place—items that evoked their feelings and memories.

 While scouting out the location, they found an antique map of the island in Edinborough (price: 12 pounds).
 It now takes center stage on the wall surrounded by wedding photos and other special pieces including the family tartan they used for their handfasting ceremony and a poem Tyler wrote for Sarah on the big day.
 The effect is an eclectic and striking showpiece that is their favorite thing in their home.